Graaly/webapp/README.md

 Open console / terminal in the *webapp* folder

+/!!!!!!!\
-/!!!!!!!\ Change the version in the quasar.conf.js file
+  Change the version in the quasar.conf.js file
+  If needed change the client required version in /server/routes/main.js & webapp/src/plugins/RouterAuthentication.js

 `$ quasar build -m cordova -T android`